-Regulations for Sewage Effluent Drainage Fields
+Regulations for Soakaway Drainage Fields

 All effluent from septic tanks and sewage treatment plants must be 'soaked away' in a properly designed and installed Drainage Field.
 This drainage field and associated pipewark must be signed off by a Building Inspector, as all sewage works are now covered by Building Control at your Local Council, under Section H2 of the Building Regulations.

-Soakaway Drainage Field
+• Soakaway Drainage Field

 Soakaway drainage field for septic tank and sewage treatment plant effluent

-Soakaways versus Soakaway Drainage Fields
+Soakaways vs Drainage Fields

 Although they are now illegal for sewage effluent, it is amazing how many 'Cowboy' installers still install them.